lightfeed/browser-agent/README.md

 ### Serverless

 Perfect for AWS Lambda and other serverless environments.
 Uses [@sparticuz/chromium](https://github.com/Sparticuz/chromium) to run Chrome in serverless environments with minimal cold start times and memory usage.
+Supports proxy configuration for geo-tracking and unblocking.

 > [!IMPORTANT]
 > This project uses Playwright, which ships with a specific version of Chromium.
 You need to install the matching version of `@sparticuz/chromium`.
 For example, we are using [Playwright 1.52](https://playwright.dev/docs/release-notes#version-152) (which supports to Chromium 136), you should install `@sparticuz/chromium@136`.